toulik-maitra/toulik-maitra.github.io/_teaching/3-2024-winter-teaching-1.md

 location: "Davis, USA"
 ---

-**Personal Learning**: This course has allowed me to present the material engagingly and entertainingly, helping students develop a visual comprehension of the underlying equations, which helped me in preparing for my Qualifying Exams.
+**Personal Learning**: This course has allowed me to present the material engagingly and entertainingly, helping students develop a visual comprehension of the underlying equations, which has been instrumental in preparing for my Qualifying Exams.

 ## Course Overview